hiteshkotte/MILeS_2023/README.md

 Note: If you wish to run this on GPU, then:

 You need to install CUDA that is compatible with the GPU available on your machine.
-Refer official cuda installation and add them to the enviromnment variables for GPU acceleration.
+Refer official CUDA installation and add them to the enviromnment variables for GPU acceleration.

 -----------------------------------------------------------------------------------------------------------------------------------------------